What is a contract for work?

 Acceptance takes place at the end of the creation of the work.
 This usually takes place on the agreed acceptance date.
 From this moment on, the client has 30 days to inspect the work and pay the contractual fee.

 The contract for work and services must also contain provisions for the event of cancellation.
-The client must pay the full amount of the fee less the expenses that the contractor was able to save.
+The fee must be paid in full by the client less the expenses that the contractor was able to save.

 Copyrights are often enough associated with the creation of a work.
 These must also be regulated.
 Does the client assume these rights in full or only in part, such as the right to publish or modify the work?